Barcelona Visitors Guide

 Restaurants

-- Lots of great restaurants—just need to add; Wander the narrow streets past the cathedral to find some good ones
+- Lots of great restaurants—just need to add to this page; Wander the narrow streets past the cathedral to find some good ones

 Coffee & Bakeries